annawang2021/AC_2021/A11/Readme.md

 A11.html

-Basde on Move List project (https://github.com/annawang2021/AC_Project_2021/tree/main/Movie%20List)
+Basde on Movie List project (https://github.com/annawang2021/AC_Project_2021/tree/main/Movie%20List)
 Using:
   1. axios to fetch API
   2. bootstrap card, and modal to show more details